Thewbi/armos/Lesson02_C/README.md

 other sections but they are not referenced themselves.
 KEEP prevents the linker from removing your root sections.

-### The \*() Notation
+### The \*(...)
+Notation

-Remember lesson 01, where the linker script was explained and the _() notation was mentioned.
+Remember lesson 01, where the linker script was explained and the \*(...) notation was mentioned?

 It is a wildcard that includes all object files that are fed into the linker.
-The linker will now extract and copy all sections within the _() notation from those object files.
+The linker will now extract and copy all sections within the \*(...) notation from all those object files.

 If a specific object file has to be excluded, the wildcard notation has to be adjusted.

 ### linkonce